Previous Light:

 With Rockport’s growing granite trade, in addition to its already thriving fishing business, a lighthouse was necessary to guide ships to the Pigeon Cove pier where the granite stone was loaded, and Straitsmouth Island was deemed the ideal location.

-Straitsmouth Island Light was built in 1835, and from the beginning was poorly constructed, becoming a leaky, watery, damp dwelling much to the misgivings of many of its keepers. early Straitsmouth light 1835
+Straitsmouth Island Light was built in 1835, and from the beginning was poorly constructed.
+It always leaked and was constantly damp, making many keepers sick and resentful. early Straitsmouth light 1835

 Straitsmouth Light (1835)